Skarżysko-Kamienna: From 1945 to present

-On January 18, 1945 the town was liberated and restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.
+On 18 January 1945 the town was liberated and restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.
 About a dozen Jewish survivors returned to Skarżysko-Kamienna in the winter of 1945-1946 to retrieve Jewish property.
 Soon afterwards, in February 1946, five of them were murdered for profit by a small group of local criminals.
 The murderers, among them the head of the Soviet-installed town police and another communist policeman, were put on trial in Łodź.
 Three of them received the death penalty.
 The remaining Jews left Poland, except for Dr. Zundel Kahanel and his wife Bima who spent the rest of their lives in the city.

-Meanwhile, in 1948 the leading HASAG managers were tried in Leipzig, then in the part of Germany occupied by the Soviet Union.
+Meanwhile, in 1948 the leading HASAG managers were tried in Leipzig in the Soviet occupation zone in Germany.
 Of the 25 tried, 4 were sentenced to death, 2 to life in prison, and 18 to terms between one and five years.

 In 1969, The White Eagle Museum was established.
 In 1984, town limits were expanded by including the neighboring settlements of Łyżwy and Nowy Młyn as new districts.
 In 1999, Skarżysko County was established as a result of the Local Government Reorganization Act (1998).